jakekara/blockchain-final-project/README.md

 1. transfers the SALE_PRICE less TRANSFER_TAX_DUE to the seller;
 2. changes the property's owner to the buyer address

-### 6. Paying taxes

-__API:__ Anyone but usually the property owner can pay a tax bill by calling the TaxAuthority's _payBill(Property property)_ method, which is payable.
-This pays the next unpaid tax bill in order that they were created if any exist.

 # Additional use cases and real-world analogies